Man arrested for alleged murder, sexual assault of nurse returning home from Uttarakhand hospital

 After the woman left the hospital on the evening of July 30, she was seen on security camera footage taking an e-rickshaw from Indra Chowk in Rudrapur, NDTV reported.
 Rudrapur is located in Uttarakhand’s Udham Singh Nagar district.

-However, she did not reach her rented accommodation at Kashipur Road in Uttar Pradesh’s Bilaspur, where she stayed with her 11-year-old daughter, according to NDTV.
+However, she did not reach her rented accommodation at Kashipur Road in Uttar Pradesh’s Bilaspur, about 20 kilometres away from Rudrapur, where she stayed with her 11-year-old daughter, according to NDTV.

 The woman’s sister had filed a missing person report on July 31, The Times of India reported.
-The body of the woman, 33, was found at an empty plot a week later in Rampur’s Dibdiba area near the state’s border with Uttarakhand border.
+The body of the woman, 33, was found in an empty plot a week later on August 8 in Rampur’s Dibdiba area near the state’s border with Uttarakhand.

 “When we searched for her [the nurse], we got to know that she had reached all the way to her village [before being attacked] in Uttar Pradesh,” Manjunath TC, the Udham Singh Nagar senior superintendent of police, told The Indian Express.

-“On August 8, we were informed about the body of a woman having been recovered from bushes in that area.
+Manjunath added: “On August 8, we were informed about the body of a woman having been recovered from bushes in that area.
 It was soon confirmed that it was the body of the missing woman.”

 The police identified Kumar, a resident of Uttar Pradesh’s Bareilly, after security camera footage showed him following the woman, The Indian Express reported.
-The accused sometimes worked as a daily wage labourer at the Uttarakhand town where the hospital where the nurse worked is located.
+The accused sometimes worked as a daily wage labourer at the Uttarakhand town where the nurse’s hospital is located.

 The police alleged that the accused man is a drug addict and said he did not know the woman.